City of LA Sues Reporter, Police Critics Over Mistaken Release of Officers' Photos

 McNicholas said he filed the claim on behalf of 321 officers and expected dozens more to be included in the case.

-A search of LAPD crime data Wednesday showed no records of officers reporting they had been threatened by a member of the public so far this year, even after the names and photos of some undercover officers were mistakenly made public by the Department in response to a pair of public records requests.
+A search of LAPD crime data Wednesday showed no records of officers reporting they had been threatened by a member of the public so far this year.

 The department's public crime data portal, which allows searches of limited information gleaned from crime reports, includes 247 reports that list LAPD officers as the victims of a crime in 2023.